microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgtManagedEBook.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNMENTS <IMicrosoftGraphManagedEBookAssignment[]>: The list of assignments for this eBook.
+ASSIGNMENTS <IMicrosoftGraphManagedEBookAssignment1[]>: The list of assignments for this eBook.
   - `[Id <String>]`: Read-only.
   - `[InstallIntent <String>]`: installIntent
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-BODYPARAMETER <IMicrosoftGraphManagedEBook>: An abstract class containing the base properties for Managed eBook.
+BODYPARAMETER <IMicrosoftGraphManagedEBook1>: An abstract class containing the base properties for Managed eBook.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[Assignments <IMicrosoftGraphManagedEBookAssignment[]>]`: The list of assignments for this eBook.
+  - `[Assignments <IMicrosoftGraphManagedEBookAssignment1[]>]`: The list of assignments for this eBook.
     - `[Id <String>]`: Read-only.
     - `[InstallIntent <String>]`: installIntent
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.